Up-Mods/wrench_wrapper/README.md

 # Wrench Wrapper

-An absolute genius* way of using your Quilt Config with:
+An absolute genius way of using your Quilt Config with:
+ - No bloat!
  - No relocating your packages!
  - No losing updates from your local Quilt Loader!
  - No relying on spiteful racistware!
 Rely on desperate sellout instead!

-Footnote: Wrench Wrapper may require a Part 2 hosted on your mod in order to semi-agnostically create your config.
+This library is currently on the process of Becoming Legit, stay tuned!

 ## License

-This project is licensed under the [Creative Common Zero v1.0 license](./LICENSE.md).
-Yeah!
-It ain't rocket science!
-In fact it might even explode without proper care!
-Enjoy!
+This project is licensed under the [MIT license](LICENSE_wrench-wrapper.md).